 Our minds will search for reason where sometimes there is none – and as brains have a negative bias, that usually means a pessimistic outlook.

 This great article in Psychology Today helps explain how we train our brains out of jumping to conclusions.

-So it seems fitting that World Mental Health Day has just been and gone.
-If ever we needed to look after our collective mental health, we need to this winter.
-It can be overwhelming to look back on the last 6 months and what we’ve endured, before we even consider what might yet be ahead of us.
+It’s stress awareness month, so a fitting time to look after our collective mental health.
+It can be overwhelming to look back on the last 12 months and what we’ve endured, before we even consider what might yet be ahead of us.

 However, that’s not to say we won’t cope.
-Remember, we survived the first lockdown – and that’s a testament to some personal strengths that perhaps we weren’t previously aware of.
-Humans have a resilience beyond comprehension so a few well placed strategies can go a long way towards helping us through the rest of this difficult time
+Remember, we survived the first and second lockdowns – and that’s a testament to some personal strengths that perhaps we weren’t previously aware of.
+Humans have a resilience beyond comprehension so a few well placed strategies can go a long way towards helping us through the rest of this difficult time.

-The first topic I want to talk about is the constant underlying emotion of the year…
+The first topic we want to talk about is the constant underlying emotion of the year…

 How to cope with relentless anxiety

-The level of uncertainty we’re living with breeds worry in every facet of life.
-As we enter the second wave of the pandemic, the country collectively feels a sense of gloom, disappointment and concern.
-More specifically, you may be worried about the end of furlough, about your business and whether it’s sustainable or the health of your family and loved ones.
+The level of uncertainty we have been living with breeds worry in every facet of life.
+As we move out of lockdown, you may be worried about the end of furlough, about your business and whether it’s sustainable.
+Added to that is the continued concern for the health of your family and loved ones.